 The premiums are not deductible as a business expense because the policy is set up for a capital purpose, the repayment of a loan.
 Payments from the policy are not taxable as they are treated as a capital receipt.

-Please contact Chris Slatter on firstname.lastname@example.org or 01295 250401 to discuss how these policies could help you, your business, and your family plan for challenging times that we hope won’t happen.
+Please contact our Independent Financial Adviser Chris Slatter on email@example.com or 01295 250401 or fill out our contact form to discuss how these policies could help you, your business, and your family plan for challenging times that we hope won’t happen.